 The NIS covers all patients, including individuals covered by Medicare, Medicaid, or private insurance, and the uninsured.
-For Medicare, the NIS includes Medicare Advantage patients, a population that is often missing from Medicare claims data but that comprises as much as 30 percent of Medicare beneficiaries.3 The NIS' large sample size enables analyses of rare conditions, uncommon treatments, and special patient populations.
+For Medicare, the NIS includes Medicare Advantage patients, a population that is often missing from Medicare claims data but that comprises as much as 30 percent of Medicare beneficiaries.
+The NIS' large sample size enables analyses of rare conditions, uncommon treatments, and special patient populations.

 The NIS is sampled from the State Inpatient Databases (SID), which include all inpatient data that are currently contributed to HCUP.
-The 2015 NIS sampling frame is comprised of 46 States and the District of Columbia, covering more than 97 percent of the U.S. population (Appendix I, Figure 1) and including almost 96 percent of discharges from U.S. community hospitals (Appendix I, Table 4).
-A list of the statewide data organizations participating in the NIS and a summary of NIS States, hospitals, and discharges by year are provided in Appendix 1 (Table 2 and Table 3).
+The 2016 NIS sampling frame includes data from 47 statewide data organization (46 States plus the District of Columbia), covering more than 97 percent of the U.S. population (Appendix I, Figure 1) and including almost 96 percent of discharges from U.S. community hospitals (Appendix I, Table 4).
+A list of the 47 statewide data organizations participating in the NIS and a summary of NIS States, hospitals, and discharges by year are provided in Appendix 1 (Table 2 and Table 3).
 The NIS includes weights for calculating national estimates.